 With the same handy features as the larger model, such as catalytic liners which absorb splashes during cooking, this cooker is ideal if you want a high-performing, quality induction range cooker that needs to fit into a slightly smaller space.

-If we had to pick just one induction range cooker to recommend to most people, it would be the Beko KDVI90X since it offers great value for money, heats up quickly and offers enough space for most households’ needs.
+If we had to pick just one induction range cooker to recommend to most people, it would be the Belling Farmhouse90Ei since it offers a great combination of a timeless design with precise modern controls.

 If having an induction hob isn’t so important to you, see our roundup of the best range cookers on the market.